Pfizer — US 4,041,163

 "Antaki and Petrow discovered that when ethyl β-aminocrotonate was heated with 2-bromopyridine, a cyclized compound was obtained… Antaki formulated their product as 2-methyl-4H-pyrido[1,2-a]pyrimidin-4-one."

-Investigating the reaction of 2-aminopyridine with diketene, Kato and colleagues reproduced the route directly — "employing the procedure given for the 4-one derivative reported by Antaki and Petrow" — and confirmed by mass, NMR, IR and UV spectra that the product was the 4-one, upholding Antaki's assignment against a contrary proposal published in 1969.
+"Employing the procedure given for the 4-one derivative reported by Antaki and Petrow," and confirmed by mass, NMR, IR and UV spectra that the product was the 4-one, against a contrary proposal published in 1969.

 "Antaki and Petrow discovered that when ethyl β-aminocrotonate was heated with 2-bromopyridine at 180–200° for several hours, a cyclized compound was obtained… Antaki and Petrow formulated their product as XVII."

 "Ultraviolet Spectra and Structures of the Pyrido[1,2-a]pyrimidones."
-Within a year of the 1951 paper, Adams and Pachter independently confirmed the structure by ultraviolet spectroscopy and credited Antaki and Petrow with both the synthesis and the structural assignment.
-They documented his improved route as well: "Antaki and Petrow synthesized XVII in good yield by heating 2-aminopyridine with ethyl β-aminocrotonate."
+Within a year of the 1951 paper, confirmed the structure by ultraviolet spectroscopy: "Antaki and Petrow synthesized XVII in good yield by heating 2-aminopyridine with ethyl β-aminocrotonate."

-Reference 8 in the paper body and Table VIII footnote e: the Kodak team actively prepared compounds using the Antaki & Petrow procedure.
-Beyond citation — active laboratory use of his method by a major industrial research laboratory.
+Reference 8 in the paper body and Table VIII footnote e: compounds were prepared using the Antaki & Petrow procedure.

-Surveying the entire literature on 4-azabenzo[c]quinolizine derivatives, the authors find only two prior compounds synthesised in the class.
-Both are Hekmat's: Antaki & Petrow 1951 and Antaki 1958.
-Their paper exists to go beyond where he stopped.
+Surveying the literature on 4-azabenzo[c]quinolizine derivatives, the authors cite two prior compounds in the class: Antaki & Petrow 1951 and Antaki 1958.

 "Of a series of quinolino-, indolo-, pyrrolo-, thiazolo- and triazafluoreno-steroids prepared as potential antimicrobial agents… (Antaki and Petrow, 1951)."